The-Marcy-Lab-School/se-unit-0/lesson_0_cli/README.md

 7. Understand how AWS fits in to larger cloud computing ecosystem

 ## Learning Assignments
-1. Codecademy: [Learn the Command Line](https://www.codecademy.com/learn/learn-the-command-line), the three sections below:
+1. Codecademy: [Learn the Command Line](https://www.codecademy.com/learn/learn-the-command-line), the two sections below:
   * Navigating the File System
   * Viewing and Changing the File System
-  * Redirecting Input and Output

 ___

 ### Additional Resources